-At a Roadmap level, there were a number of key elements that emerged in the discussions - Lexus and FCAI said that the market needs to be "primed" to give OEMs confidence to introduce the technology.
+At a Roadmap level, there were a number of key elements that emerged in the discussions -

+- Lexus and FCAI said that the market needs to be "primed" to give OEMs confidence to introduce the technology.
 So what is needed is a development path way.
-Key parts of the pathway, include:

-- A stated commitment to a suite of standards (most logically Europe).
+Key parts of the pathway, include: - A stated commitment to a suite of standards (most logically Europe).
 Action by Federal and State Department and Ministers is required. - Preparation of data sets (by governments and other OEM data) for central station distributed use cases that can be provided via traffic apps and telematic companies (latency 10 second delivery).
 Latency depends on the use case and the daisy chain of technology elements involved in the transmission of messages.
-This will get resolved overtime. - CAVI's SCMS security credential management system was one of the most important products of the pilot.
+This will get resolved overtime.

+- CAVI's SCMS security credential management system was one of the most important products of the pilot.
 The significant investment made by TMR should not go to waste.
-ITSA can encourage reuse (with enhancements as needed) by the other agencies. - OEMs to provide the same via their V2N connectivity - Deploy roadside stations and short range use cases for targeted fleets like emergency service, public transport (latency less than 2 seconds for traffic signal use cases such as vehicle priority, road works, VSL) - As the specific short range use cases get rolled out on existing tech (DSRC) for targeted fleets, the broader roll out issue of which tech will prevail longer term can be resolved and be rolled into new vehicles into the market
+ITSA can encourage reuse (with enhancements as needed) by the other agencies. - OEMs to provide the same via their V2N connectivity

+Deploy roadside stations and short range use cases for targeted fleets like emergency service, public transport (latency less than 2 seconds for traffic signal use cases such as vehicle priority, road works, VSL)

+As the specific short range use cases get rolled out on existing tech (DSRC) for targeted fleets, the broader roll out issue of which tech will prevail longer term can be resolved and be rolled into new vehicles into the market
-ITS Australia is ideally placed as a leader in this debate, and to leverage connections between the industry and Government, to facilitate the Actions required.
-ITSA will look to partner with Austroads and other like-minded Players to set up a task force to establish a definitive Roadmap and push for C-ITS preparedness.

 Brian Negus, ITSA Lifetime Achievement Award.
 Member, ITS World Congress Hall of Fame.
 Ambassador, ITS Australia.